 I see the relationships continuing to grow.
 We haven’t stopped at Treaty legislation.
 We haven’t thrown in the towel developing joint management agreements.
 We haven’t given up the chase since the introduction of Māori seats in council.

-Just like a family, everyone within it comes with a different personality, different needs and different aspirations.
+Just like a family, everyone comes with a different personality, different needs and different aspirations.
 It’s the same with iwi.